Top Baseball Prospects for 2013

 Overall SB ranking shown in parentheses.

 There aren't a lot of Arubans around MLB, but the tiny island's reputation should be well-represented by Red Sox infield prospect Xander 'Crews' Bogaerts.
 A player of exceptional baseball intelligence, the man from San Nicolas has a graceful, quick swing with a little natural loft that should serve him well once his body fills out a bit more.
 His contact is solid and strong to all fields, and he's an above-average baserunner to boot.
 His weaknesses to date are iffy strike zone judgement (he's young) and some awkwardness in the field, especially with his footwork (he's young).
-There's really not anything to worry about here, though, other than the possibility he may bump Middlebrooks to first base one of these years.
-Either way, he'll be a middle-lineup guy, so it's safe to pre-order your Bogaerts jersey, but remember to triple-check the spelling.
+There's really not anything to worry about here, though, other than whether he'll settle at short, second or third for the long-haul.
+No matter where he plays, though, it's safe to pre-order your Bogaerts jersey, as long as you remember to triple-check the spelling.

 Full Scouting Report for Xander Bogaerts